-Natural disasters cause terrific human suffering.
+Natural disasters cause human suffering.
 They also create substantial physical and economic damage, which can spill over outside the disaster area.
-As a result, disasters may destroy a country's overall economic development temporarily, or permanently.
+As a result, disasters may erode a country's overall economic development.
 There is relationship between natural disasters and economic growth.
 So proper mitigation and adaption options are required to lessen the impact of disasters on economic and social aspects.
 This course is, therefore, to exercise the tools and techniques that can be applied/adopted to assess the disaster impact and their mitigation options.